pytorch/xla/.github/ci.md

 ### Temporarily Pinning PyTorch PR in PyTorch/XLA PR

-Sometimes a PyTorch/XLA PR needs to be pinned to a specific PyTorch PR to test new features, fix breaking changes, etc. Since PyTorch/XLA CI pulls from PyTorch master by default, we need to manually provide a PyTorch pin.
-In a PyTorch/XLA PR, PyTorch can be manually pinned by creating a `.torch_pin` file at the root of the repository.
+Sometimes a PyTorch/XLA PR needs to be pinned to a specific PyTorch PR to test new features, fix breaking changes, etc. In a PyTorch/XLA PR, PyTorch can be manually pinned by creating a `.torch_pin` file at the root of the repository.
 The `.torch_pin` should have the corresponding PyTorch PR number prefixed by "#".
 Take a look at [example here](https://github.com/pytorch/xla/pull/7313).
 Before the PyTorch/XLA PR gets merged, the `.torch_pin` must be deleted and `.torch_commit` updated.

 ### Coordinating merges for breaking PyTorch PRs